-Help a fictitious company to manage its projects portfolio and understand in practice the decision making models to select the appropriate projects for the strategic business objectives.
+Help a fictitious company to manage its projects portfolio and understand in practice the decision-making models to select the appropriate projects for the achieving the strategic business objectives.

 PMRank® is an innovative workshop with a hands-on approach on how to better select projects for your organization's portfolio.
-The participants use case studies, a set of varied criteria and decision-making models such as the Analytic Hierarchy Process (AHP), to get a proper understanding on how to decide the right mix of projects to be undertaken.
+The participants use case studies, a set of varied criteria, and decision-making models such as the Analytic Hierarchy Process (AHP), to get a proper understanding of how to decide the right mix of projects to be undertaken.

 The methodological basis for all the PMRank's work can be found on the Standard of Portfolio Management published by the Project Management Institute and on the Management of Portfolios (MoP) published by the UK Office of Government Commerce (OGC).